Epoch Adventures: Breaking Free from ABA in Concurrent Rust

 - The epoch guard ensures no other thread can free this memory

-will only free the memory when no thread can access it
+ptr::readis safe here as we own the value and move it outdefer_destroywill only free the memory when no thread can access it

 - Reference Access